darai0512/darai0512/resume.en.md

 <div class="page-break"></div>

-# Work History: Launching a Media Trading Web Service
+# Work: Launching a Media Trading Web Service

 ## Overview

-Was approached to assist in launching a service for buying and selling secondary creations (any format such as images, videos, novels, VRM, etc.) that had been in development for two years with a total of 10 people but had not been released.
+Released a service for buying and selling fan-fictions (images, videos, novels and VRM etc).

+It had been in development for two years with a total of 10 people but had not been released.
 Worked as a part-time contractor alongside my main job to launch the service.

+## Team size

+3 + me

+(When I joined, there are two university students as developers and a founder.)

 ## Duration

-From October 2019 for 1.5 months
+2019/10 - 2019/12 (as a side job)

 ## Role and Contributions